kodigitaccount/GENERATIVE-AI-LLM-INTERVIEW/README.md

 If you have search results from multiple methods, how would you merge and homogenize the rankings into a single result set?
 How to handle multi-hop/multifaceted queries?
 What are different techniques to be used to improved retrieval?
-Back to Top

-Language Models Internal Working
+# Language Models Internal Working
 Can you provide a detailed explanation of the concept of self-attention?
 Explain the disadvantages of the self-attention mechanism and how can you overcome it.
 What is positional encoding?